nasa-jpl/react-stellar/README.md

 # react-stellar

-React implementation of the Stellar design system.
-Written in Typescript and bundled with Rollup, sunshine, and rainbows.
+React implementation of the Stellar design system built on top of the base Stellar css.
+Written in Typescript and bundled with Rollup.

 ## What is Stellar?